-The School maintains two individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and capital outlay fund, all of which are considered to be major funds.
+The School maintains three individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, special revenue, and capital outlay funds, all of which are considered to be major funds.

 The School adopts an annual appropriated budget for its governmental funds.
-A budgetary comparison schedule has been provided for the school to demonstrate compliance with this budget.
+A budgetary comparison schedule has been provided for the School to demonstrate compliance with this budget.

-The basic governmental fund financial statements can be found on pages 10 - 13 of this report.
+The basic governmental fund financial statements can be found on pages 11 - 14 of this report.

 Notes to financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found starting on page 14 of this report.
+The notes to the financial statements can be found starting on page 15 of this report.